paakhipriya10/DRDO-Generative-AI-Assistant/README.md

 #### 5. Language Translation *(Helsinki-NLP’s opus-mt)*
 - **Function:** Translates between English and Hindi using Helsinki-NLP’s opus-mt model.
 - **Use Case:** Helps in multi-lingual communication across DRDO labs and translating technical material or reports.

 ---

-##  Solution Approach

-We are building an offline-capable chatbot-based web application without external API calls for security that:
-- Scrapes, processes, and indexes DRDO data offline
-- Uses NLP and semantic embeddings to understand and answer queries
-- Summarizes long technical documents
-- Supports image and code intelligence tasks in later stages
-- Provides bilingual translation of techincal documents(Hindi to English and English to Hindi)
-- Does Code analysis of scripts
-- Supports Image-based searching and object/threat detection in images

-The assistant performs all inference locally using CPU-friendly, lightweight models, making it privacy-safe and deployable even in restricted environments.

----